ZacharyEspiritu/zacharyespiritu.github.io/_projects/2016-08-22-mental-health-matters.markdown

   link_text: visit site
 ---

-I was commissioned by Skakel McCooey and John Timony, two of my friends at Regis, to design the website for [Mental Health Matters][mhm-website], a blog dedicated to raising awareness of mental health issues in New York City.
+I was commissioned by Skakel McCooey and John Timony, two of my fellow classmates at Regis, to design the website for [Mental Health Matters][mhm-website], a blog dedicated to raising awareness of mental health issues in New York City.

 [mhm.nyc][mhm-website] is built on top of the [Chameleon CMS][chameleon-cms] for Ruby on Rails.
 Specifically for this project, I found Chameleon superior over other alternatives such as Butter (a Heroku addon for Rails) and WordPress.
 While Chameleon's documentation is somewhat lacking, its customizability on the developer side (in addition to the fact it's completely free) made it a great choice for a project where the clients specifically expressed disinterest in modifying the site's design after initial production.